Opposition–Islamic State conflict during the Syrian civil war: ISIL's Deir ez-Zor offensive

 On 10 April, ISIL launched an offensive against rebels (including al-Nusra, the Islamic Front, Army of Mujahedeen, the FSA and Syria Revolutionaries Front) in Deir ez-Zor Governorate launched a three-pronged assault on rebel positions in and near the border town of Albu Kamal and reportedly took control of parts of the town.
+On 16 April 2014, ISIL killed al-Nusra's Idlib chief Abu Mohammad al-Ansari together with his family, the Syrian Observatory for Human Rights reported.

 Between 10 and 13 May, ISIL gained control of important parts of Eastern Deir ez-Zor province and districts of Deir ez-Zor city from rival rebel forces. and gained control of at least five villages in the northern countryside of Al-Raqqa province.
 ISIL also executed the military commander of the Al-Raqqa rebel brigade and his nephew near Ayn Issa in Al-Raqqa province.

 On 16 May 2014, 9 rebel groups formed the "Free Syria Operations Room", announced the beginning of the "Battle of Northern Earthquake", and declared the northern and eastern countrysides of Aleppo a military zone.
 Clashes took place in and near the town of al-Rai.
 ISIL reinforcements then arrived in al-Rai from Jarabulus to fight the rebels.

 By late May, 3,000 ISIL fighters were involved in the offensive in Deir ez-Zor and gained control of the Al-Kharrat oil terminal in Deir ez-Zor province.

 On 2 June, ISIL took full control of Al-Besera, while at the same time the rebels counterattacked, reclaiming 16 villages.

-On 5 June, ISIL gained control of the entire western countryside of Deir ez-Zor after Al-Nusra forces withdrew following an assault by Chechen and Afghan ISIL fighters.
+On 5 June, ISIL gained control of the entire western countryside of Deir ez-Zor after al-Nusra forces withdrew following an assault by Chechen and Afghan ISIL fighters.
 On 8 June, the FSA reportedly assassinated the ISIL emir of Homs.
 By 10 June, the offensive into Deir ez-Zor had expanded and ISIL had reportedly driven Al-Nusra and aligned militants from nearly all of the province north of the Euphrates.